Update June 2020:

-Today we are looking at the Top Mixamps, External Sound Cards, and DACs for PS4, PS3, XBOX ONE, and XBOX 360.
+There are the Top Mixamps, External Sound Cards, and DACs for PS4, XBOX ONE, and PC with built in virtual surround sound.
 All of the devices on this list would greatly complement any Best Game Setup.
-Some of these items would also greatly compliment a great PC setup.

 This is the most complicated, most feature packed, most over-kill solution for any console gaming setup.
-This is the only gaming DAC that will offer both wired and wireless connections for headsets.
+This is the first gaming DAC that offered both wired and wireless connections for headsets.
 The device even comes with a headphone hook.
-I think everyone is still saving up for this one.
-Processes 5.1 Dolby Surround Sound.
+It’s surround sound is 5.1 Dolby Surround Sound and is powerful enough for speakers and most headphones.

 I am always happy when a new mixamp comes to market, especially when it’s from a trusted company such as Sennheiser.
 I am also very happy when a new device is using a new surround-sound.
 Sennheiser has brought their own home-brew of 7.1 virtual surround sound in this device.
 It does not work best for all games, but for the games that it does like Overwatch it’s pretty spectacular.
-Some users have complained about the sound voice chat Two caveats, this mixamp is for PC only and it’s price.
+However, it does have a good equalizer setting that allows yout to increase footsteps as footsteps are usually on the higherend of the sound frequency.
+Some users have complained about the voice chat Two caveats, this mixamp is for PC only and it’s price.

 This is a very impressive device that deserves a lot of attention.
 If you already use Turtle Beach Headsets, then this is a must buy for you.
 However, if you use high ohm headphones (AKG, Beyerdynamic , Sennheiser) than this device will not make you happy.
 The main reason for this is because it lacks the power needed to drive high ohm headphones.
 In other words, your headphones will sound too quiet with the Elite Pro T.A.C.
 However, if you have relatively low ohm headphones ( Philips, Turtle Beach) then this device will produce better pin point accuracy for your ears than the Astro 2013 mix amp.
 This device requires you to make settings adjustments in the PS4.
 It’s unsure if you have to make the same adjustment each time as you do with the Astro mix amp.
 Overall, if price isn’t a concern and you have a relatively low ohm headphone, then I would give this one a shot.
 Otherwise, try for one of the other amps above.